-The most cool and pleasant time of year is in the December holiday season, which draws hordes of locals and travelers.
+The coolest and most pleasant time of year is in the December holiday season, which draws hordes of locals and travelers.
 By most accounts, the festivals and other celebrations are worth the hike in accommodations prices.

-Getting There and Around
+Getting to and Around Costa Rica

 Costa Rica’s international airport, Juan Santamaría (SJO), is actually in Alajuela, about twenty minutes from San José.

 A local bus stop also sits outside the airport, the beginning of Costa Rica’s extensive and inexpensive bus system.
 Buses vary from higher-class, air-conditioned vehicles to hectic chicken buses.
 Most only accept colones.

 International bus lines Ticabus (+506 221-0006) and King Quality (+506 258-8932) have terminals in San José, for travel to other Central American countries.
-Book a couple days early to ensure a seat.
+Book a couple of days early to ensure a seat.

 As populations increase, crime is also on the rise in San José.
 Be on the watch for pickpockets and other petty thieves, especially in crowded places like the Mercado Central.
 Take taxis at night, even for short distances.

 Prostitution is legal among adults in Costa Rica, but HIV is an ever-increasing risk.
 Most entertainment of the adults-only persuasion is located in San José’s “Zona Rosa”—the Red Light District—north of downtown.